 4. Right to be forgotten for your employees

 The GDPR will concern not only your customers but also your employees.
 HelpCrunch takes care of people who work with our tool – your customer support agents.
 After leaving a job at your company, they can request a total removal of their personal information from your database.
 You can do it in Settings → Team members → Delete.

 This action will delete all the info about an agent, including their photo and a full name.
 Their chats with clients and first names will stay.
 However, we can remove them too, if you file a corresponding request to us.

 You can unsubscribe anyone from your HelpCrunch mailing list.
 By unsubscribing a client, they will be removed from all your auto and manual messages campaigns, which includes both email and chat notifications.

 6. Right to rectification

 You can manually edit any information that a user provided in a pre-chat form.
-Just click the corresponding field in a user’s profile and change customer’s name, email, company, phone.
+Just click the corresponding field in a user’s profile and change the customer’s name, email, company, and phone.

-It’s important to note that all the anonymous chats (those without users’ name, email, phone, company) are automatically removed for you after 9 months.
-For authenticated users you can choose the time of removal yourself and set it up in Settings -> Messages and Email:
+It’s important to note that all the anonymous chats (those without username, email, phone, or company) are automatically removed for you after 9 months.
+For authenticated users, you can choose the time of removal and set it up in Settings → Automations → General:

-As helpful as these features are, you still have to look through your own services and documentation to make sure you’re complying with the new law.
+As helpful as these features are, you still have to look through your own services and documentation to make sure you don’t shrug off GDPR compliance.